 - Garlic Butter Pork Chops

-If you try making this Butternut Squash Risotto Recipe, please leave me a comment and let me know!
+If you try making this Easy Instant Pot Risotto Recipe with Butternut Squash, please leave me a comment and let me know!
 I always love to hear your thoughts.

 REMEMBER TO SUBSCRIBE TO THE FORKED SPOON NEWSLETTER FOR FREE AND RECEIVE WEEKLY RECIPE NOTIFICATIONS DELIVERED STRAIGHT TO YOUR INBOX!